 CRA/LA-DLA adopted GASB Statement No. 75 (GASB 75), Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions in fiscal year 2018.
 GASB 75 requires CRA/LA-DLA to record its defined benefit OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expenses.
-The cumulative effect of applying the provisions of GASB 75 has been reported as a restatement of beginning net position.
+The cumulative effect of applying the provisions of GASB 75 has been reported as a restatement of beginning net position at July 1, 2017.